Evaluating Coating Options

 Liquid or powder?
 Spray to waste or reclaim?
 Is a system with fast color change capability the right choice?
 These are just a few of the many questions coaters often have when developing the most economical coating processes for themselves and their customers.

-New software from Nordson Corp.
-(Amherst, OH), can help users with the decisions mentioned above and more.
+New software from Nordson Corporation, Industrial Coating Systems (Amherst, OH), can help users with the decisions mentioned above and more.
 The company’s nVision Tools lets users develop multiple interactive computer models for both powder and liquid coating lines to evaluate many options quickly and thoroughly and make decisions based on hard economic comparisons.